Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Result

 \section{Result}

 In this section, we first evaluated the performance of the GuidedBayesianClustering using simulation datasets, and compared with the regular sparse Bayesian clustering method (the BayesianClustering, see Section~\ref{sec:method}).
+Note that we don’t compare with any frequentist clustering methods because they cannot enable statistical inference (i.e., obtain the false discovery rate of the selected genes).
 Further, we applied these methods in a gene expression profile of breast cancer to illustrate the superior performance of our proposed method.
 We benchmarked the performance in terms of both clustering performance and gene selection performance.
 For the clustering performance, we used adjusted Rand index \citep{hubert1985comparing} (ARI).
 ARI characterizes the consistency between a clustering assignment result and the underlying true clustering assignment, which ranges from -1 (indicating poor agreement) to 1 (indicating perfect agreement).
-For gene selection performance, we used the Jaccard index \citep{jaccard1901etude} to benchmark the similarity of the selected genes to the underlying intrinsic genes.
-Jaccard index is defined as the ratio of the number of intersected genes appeared in both sets to the number of genes appeared in at least one gene set.
+For gene selection performance, we used the Jaccard index \citep{jaccard1901etude} to measure the similarity between the selected genes and the intrinsic genes.
+The Jaccard index was defined as the ratio of the number of intersecting genes occurring in two genomes to the number of genes occurring in at least one genome.
 The range for a Jaccard index is from 0 (indicating no overlap) to 1 (indicating fully overlap).